Infraste03/KGE_RS/fashion_generalization/models/sasrec/README.md

 ### `run_sasrec_fashion_smoke.py`

-Lightweight local smoke test for the Fashion v1 SASRec pipeline.
+Lightweight local smoke test for the Fashion-Random SASRec pipeline.

 It runs a single epoch on CPU with a small configuration and checks: